michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 27. And the tribune approached him, and said to him, Tell me, art thou a Roman?
 He said to him, Yes.

-28. The tribune answered, and said to him, I with much money purchased the Roman-right.Rumoiutha.
-Paulos said to him, But I was born in it.
+28. The tribune answered, and said to him, I with much money purchased the Roman-right.

 29. And immediately those who had sought to scourge him desisted from him; and the tribune feared when he learned that he was a Roman, because he had bound him.